Some call it Portuguese Sweet Bread and some call it Hawaiian Sweet Bread; regardless of what you call it, it is delicious!

 I have to say I was more than a little bit intimidated by this endeavor.
 My mom did not cook Portuguese food at home when we were kids.
 She would occasionally attempt malasadas, but that was about it.
 Homemade Portuguese Sweet Bread was something I had never even thought of.
 Really?
 Make Sweet Bread?
 Me?

-I still had my reservations after reading the original recipe from my Aunt Eva—5 pounds of flour (yes, pounds not cups), 18 eggs, three different rising cycles!
-It sounded crazy…..but I gave it a go.
-And it was crazy—crazy good!
+The original recipe for the Portuguese sweet bread feeds a family of 13.
+I still had my reservations after reading the original recipe from my Aunt Eva---5 pounds of flour (yes, pounds not cups), 18 eggs, three different rising cycles!

-I cut the original recipe in half and I didn't have time to complete the 2nd rising.
-The bread turned out a little more dense that the Kings Hawaiian Sweet Bread and instead of making one big loaf—I made a bunch of small ones.
+I cut the original recipe in half and I didn't have time to complete the third rising.
+The bread turned out a little more dense that the Kings Hawaiian Sweet Bread and instead of making one big loaf---I made a bunch of small ones.
 One more thing, I am sorry to say...I didn't take any pictures.
-I know I will be making this again, and likely very soon and with some minor tweakings–but here is my aunt's special recipe—after being modified by yours truly.
+I know I will be making this again, and likely very soon and with some minor tweakings--but here is my aunt's special recipe---after being modified by yours truly.

 Portuguese Sweet Bread, (AKA Hawaiian Sweet Bread)

-Mix yeast with 1/2 cup of warm water and 1 tsp sugar.
+- Mix yeast with ½ cup of warm water and 1 teaspoon sugar.
 Let sit until it gets nice and yeasty.

 - Mix butter, eggs, milk and yeast in a large mixing bowl.
 Slowly add the flour.
 Since this recipe is so large--you will need a big mixer.
 My regular old Kitchen Aid did the trick--but it struggled a little bit.
 Mix until you get a bread dough consistency---and nothing is sticking to the walls.